 - Decide whether you want to go long or short

 - Take steps to manage your risk

 - Open and monitor your position

 When is the best time to trade oil?

 The best time to trade oil will depend on the current balance between supply and demand in the oil market.
 Any supply cuts made by the Organization of the Petroleum Exporting Countries (OPEC) will surely cause the price to rise – assuming demand remains the same.
 Any supply increases will surely cause the price to fall – with consistent demand.

 Other factors will also affect the price of oil, such as the strength of the US dollar or any possible trade disputes between key oil producers – such as the US and Russia.

-However, because you can speculate on the price of oil rising and falling with spread bets or CFDs, there is no one ‘best’ time to trade oil because you have the opportunity to profit from both rising and falling markets.
+However, because you can speculate on the price of oil rising and falling with CFDs, there is no one ‘best’ time to trade oil because you have the opportunity to profit from both rising and falling markets.
 That said, it is still important to carry out your own analysis on the oil markets to help you determine whether the price is going to rise or fall.